 These tree diseases, also known as ceratocystis fagacearum, are found in oak trees.
 Symptoms include leaf discoloration, wilting and defoliation.
 Perhaps predictably, the ultimate end result of these symptoms can be as severe as death.

 Elm trees affected by Dutch elm disease can suffer from a range of symptoms.
 Leaves turn yellow and can fall out, out of season.
 Spotted along the sapwood of a tree where the bark has been removed, brown streaks can be seen along wilted branches.
 Different trees are susceptible in different ways, which means the spread of yellow discoloration from leaves down branches can take place at different rates.

 Also known as annosus root rot, or ARR, this condition affects connifers.
 A combination of stringy white rot, pine stands with clusters of dead or dying trees, splashes of discolored or rotten sections of pine needles, and resin soaked root areas all indicate ARR.

 Raffaelea Lauricola or Laurel Wilt, originally native to Asia, is a fungal disease with distribution across the Southern United States.
 Look for black vascular discoloration and, obviously, rapid wilting, as well as defoliation.

-When dealing with Westwood and Slime Flux, keep in mind that these are actually vastly misunderstood tree diseases.
-As an internal bacterial infection in the wood, symptoms of Westwood and Slime Flux typically show as seeping rivulets of fermented sap, running down from “wounds” in the trunk.
+When dealing with Wetwood and Slime Flux, keep in mind that these are actually vastly misunderstood tree diseases.
+As an internal bacterial infection in the wood, symptoms of Wetwood and Slime Flux typically show as seeping rivulets of fermented sap, running down from “wounds” in the trunk.